 There is no designated shape with this tool.

 With the polygon draw tool, you can freely drag and drop lines.
 Those lines will represent the borders of your preferred area.

 Each time you click, you place a line endpoint.
 Your area is not set in stone until you’ve made a complete, closed-off shape.

 This tool is often used to single out specific streets, blocks, or sections of neighborhoods, as opposed to the more inclusive results that come from a radius search.

-How to use earth view:
+How to search in satellite/earth view:

-You can also switch back and forth between Map view and Earth view, just as you would on Google Maps itself.
+You can also switch back and forth between Map view and Satellite view, just as you would on Google Maps itself.

 Instead of looking at lot shapes, you can see the actual layout of neighborhoods and streets to get a better feel for your desired properties and their surroundings.

-How to view individual properties:
+How to view individual parcels: